thosgood/this-weeks-finds/markdown/251-300/week267.md

 > proved:
 >
 > Suppose we are given a morphism f\colon X \to  Y of orbifolds and a
-> 2-automorphism φ:f => f.
+> 2-automorphism φ:f \Rightarrow f.
 Then φ is trivial if and only if its
 > restriction to any point of X is trivial.
 >
 > One consequence of this is the following: